petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

    At the time of the publication, DXP performs a second conflict detection to ensure there are no new conflicting changes.
 The publish fails if DXP detects new conflicts that cannot be automatically resolved.
 If the conflicts can be resolved automatically, DXP proceeds with publishing.
    ```

-1. Enter a *date* and *time* to determine when the changes are published to production.
+1. Enter a date and time to determine when the changes are published to production.

    ![Set a date and time to publish your changes.](./making-and-publishing-changes/images/11.png)

-1. Click on *Schedule* to complete the process.
+1. Click *Schedule* to complete the process.

-This redirects you to the *Scheduled* tab where you can view and [manage scheduled publications](./creating-and-managing-publications.md#managing-scheduled-publications).
+This redirects you to the Scheduled tab where you can view and [manage scheduled publications](./creating-and-managing-publications.md#managing-scheduled-publications).

 ## Removing Unnecessary Publication Data